 Aug.
 12: "On Being Effective Allies" - R. Drew Smith, Professor of Urban Ministry and Director of the Metro-Urban Institute, PTS

 Aug.
-19: "Preaching, Politics, and Deliberation" - Angela Dienhart Hancock, Associate Professor of Homiletics and Worship, PTS
+19: "Antiracist Witness in a Polarized Church" - Angela Dienhart Hancock, Associate Professor of Homiletics and Worship, PTS

 Registration and Log-in Instructions